Tuesday, January 20, 2026

 Vegan collagen products like Rae’s boost the body’s own collagen production | Courtesy

-Right now, there are a number of vegan collagen products on the market too.
-These do not contain collagen, but rather, they claim to help boost the production of the body’s own collagen.
-(Just like animals, humans have their own collagen, but our production tends to drop as we age, which often results in looser, more wrinkly skin.)
+Right now, there are a number of animal-free collagen products on the market.
+These do not contain animal collagen, but rather, they claim to help boost the production of the body’s own collagen.
+Just like animals, humans have their own collagen, but our production tends to drop as we age, which often results in looser, more wrinkly skin.

 Related on Ethos: